 What Else Do We Need to Know?

-Reaching an agreement is great – but what then?
+Reaching an agreement is great — but what then?
 Even couples who agree to all divorce terms in mediation will need a judge to sign off on the divorce judgment.
 Getting your judgment does not mean going to court for hearings.
 Most people don’t know that for most people, you don’t need an attorney to get divorced.
 You have options.
-Please see the DOCUMENTS page.
+Please see the DOCUMENTS page for information about document preparation for representing yourself.